aaronreidsmith/aaronreidsmith.github.io/_posts/2020-11-29-perl-weekly-challenge-088.md

 I have always been a fan of Perl (and its younger brother Raku), but, since leaving the Bioinformatics world, have not found any real-world scenarios to flex those muscles.

 I recently stumbled upon the [Perl Weekly Challenge](https://perlweeklychallenge.org/) and decided it would be a great way to keep up-to-date with the community.
-I participated for the first time this week and thought it would be fun to do a write up of how I approached the problems.
+I participated for the first time this week and thought it would be fun to do a write-up of how I approached the problems.
 In the future, I will start publishing my blogs earlier in the week so that I can include a link to it in my PR.

-So, without further adieu, let's dive in.
+So, without further ado, let's dive in.

 ## Task 1: Array of Product